2012 All-Ireland Senior Football Championship final

-The 2012 All-Ireland Football Final, the 125th event of its kind and the culmination of the 2012 All-Ireland Senior Football Championship, was played at Croke Park, Dublin, on 23 September 2012.
+The 2012 All-Ireland Football Championship final, the 125th event of its kind and the culmination of the 2012 All-Ireland Senior Football Championship, was played at Croke Park, Dublin, on 23 September 2012.
 Donegal and Mayo, widely considered "one of the most novel final pairings of all time", met to decide the destination of the Sam Maguire Cup, with Donegal ultimately emerging victorious as Mayo were yet again undone by "the curse".

-Dublin were the defending champions after defeating Kerry by a single point, 1–12 to 1–11, in the 2011 All-Ireland Senior Football Championship Final.
+Dublin were the defending champions after defeating Kerry by a single point, 1–12 to 1–11, in the 2011 All-Ireland Senior Football Championship final.
 Neither side made it to the 2012 decider; Mayo defeated defending champions Dublin by three points in their semi-final encounter and Donegal defeated Kerry at the quarter-final stage.
 After the game, Neil Lennon offered Donegal manager Jim McGuinness a professional role as a performance consultant at Celtic F.C.'s Lennoxtown training centre.

 The match was screened live internationally, including in Australia, India, South Africa, Thailand, the United States, and elsewhere, while cinemas also showed the game.
 More than a quarter of Ireland's population watched the match live on RTÉ2 and RTÉ Online, the second highest audience in eight years.
 Donegal's success spawned a controversial interview with Ryan Tubridy on The Late Late Show the following week, as well as the documentary Jimmy's Winnin' Matches—its title derived from the similarly named anthem that celebrated Donegal's 2012 Championship success.

 Paths to the final

-Donegal progressed directly to the All-Ireland quarter finals after retaining the Ulster Senior Football Championship following victories against Cavan, Derry, Tyrone and Down.
-They defeated Kerry at this stage; it was the first Championship meeting between the sides at senior level.
+Donegal progressed directly to the All-Ireland SFC quarter finals after retaining the Ulster Senior Football Championship following victories against Cavan, Derry, Tyrone and Down.
+They defeated Kerry at this stage; it was the first championship meeting between the sides at senior level.
 Kerry had been defeated at this stage only once before.
 Donegal played Cork in the semi-finals.
 Cork were favourites to win both the match and the championship, but Donegal reached the final following a 0–16 – 1–11 (14 points) victory.
 Tyrone's Mickey Harte, a BBC analyst that day, expressed his shock: "To be honest, I could not see that coming.
 Donegal annihilated Cork, there is no other word for it."
 Martin McHugh, a member of the successful 1992 side, said it was the best ever performance by any Donegal team, including his own.

-Mayo defeated Leitrim and Sligo to win the Connacht Senior Football Championship and also progress directly to the All-Ireland quarter-finals.
+Mayo defeated Leitrim and Sligo to win the Connacht Senior Football Championship and also progress directly to the All-Ireland SFC quarter-finals.
 They then defeated Down to reach a semi-final against Dublin.
 They went into the game as underdogs, but won on a 0–19 – 0–16 scoreline.
 It had the highest attendance of the season prior to the final (81,364).